wp-plugins/hw-image-widget/readme.txt

 * Allow you to choose responsive or fixed behavior.
 * Uses TinyMCE for rich text editing of the image text field.
-* Allow you to create a custom widget HTML-template in the active theme to ovveride the default layout.
+* Allow you to create a custom widget HTML-template in the active theme to override the default layout.
 * Default settings can be overridden using filter.
 * Available in English and Swedish.